FollowTheProcess/pytoil/docs/contributing/contributing.md

 Now go to the original pytoil [repo] and create a Pull Request.
 Make sure to choose upstream repo "main" as the destination branch and your forked repo "your-branch-name" as the source.

-Thats it!
+That's it!
 Your code will be tested automatically by pytoil's CI suite and if everything passes and your PR is approved and merged then it will become part of pytoil!

 !!! note